 The Local Audit and Accountability Act 2014 includes a statutory requirement that a local authority's annual Statement of Accounts be subject to external review by a duly appointed external auditor.
-For 2017/18 the responsibility for the appointment of said external auditor has been devolved to Grant Thornton UK LLP.
+From 2018/19, the responsibility for the appointment of said external auditor has been devolved to Public Sector Audit Appointments (PSSA) for Local Government Authorities that have opted into its national scheme.
+Grant Thornton UK LLP is the Council's appointed auditors for the period 2018/19 to 2022/23.